 A copyright owner must enforce the copyright without the aid of the copyright office.
-In our experience copyright analysis involves comparing and analyzing the two sets of code in what we and others label a "side-by-side comparison."
-This process is complicated when one company develops its code drawing from the original set of code but is written in a different programming language.
-A related issue is also, of course, access-how did the company that drew on the original set of code get access to it?
+In our experience copyright analysis involves comparing and analyzing the two sets of code in what we and others label a "side-by-side comparisons."
+This process is complicated when one company develops its code drawing from the original set of code, but is written in a different programming language.
+A related issue is also, of course, access - how did the company that drew on the original set of code get access to it?
 By contrast, the analysis of trade secret misappropriation does not always require comparing the source code from the parties, a topic we discuss below.

-With trademarks, the USPTO notes that a trademark or service mark is different than copyrights and patents.
-A trademark is a word, name, symbol, or device used in trade to reference the source of the goods as well as to distinguish those goods from goods offered by others.
+With trademarks, the USPTO notes that a trademark or servicemark is different than copyrights and patents.
+A trademark is a word, name, symbol, or device used in trade a word, name, symbol or device used to reference the source of the goods as well as to distinguish those goods from goods offered by others.

-A service mark identifies and distinguishes the source of the service as compared to other sources.
-An owner of a trademark or service mark must enforce the trademark or service mark without the assistance of the USPTO.
+A servicemark identifies and distinguishes the source of the service as compared to other sources.
+An owner of a trademark or servicemark must enforce the trademark or servicemark without the assistance of the USPTO.

-Trademarks and service marks provide the rights to stop others from using a confusingly similar mark.
-Neither trademarks nor service marks prevent others from making or selling the same respective goods and services.
-In effect trademarks and service marks relate more to marketing/sales (as well as strategy) versus the development and provision of software products.
-This is a critical difference among several between trade secrets and trademarks/service marks.
+Trademarks and servicemarks provide the rights to stop others from using a confusingly similar mark.
+Neither trademarks nor servicemarks prevent others from making or selling the same respective goods and services.
+In effect trademarks and servicemarks relate more to marketing/sales (as well as strategy) versus the development and provision of software products.
+This is a critical difference, among several between trade secrets and trademarks/servicemarks.

 Turning to patents, many of us are likely familiar with patents from our work as well as general news stories related to patent disputes.
 Patents are quite different than trade secrets.
-Per the USPTO, a patent for an invention is the grant of exclusivity by the U.S. Government, typically for a term of 20 years from the date when the application was filed.
+Per the USPTO, a patent for an invention is the grant by the US Government, typically for a term of twenty years from the date when the application was filed.
 Patents provide the right to exclude others from making, using, offering for sale, or selling the inventions in a patent.
 There are three types of patents: utility, design, and plant.
-For most software-related inventions, the patent would be a utility patent.
+For most software-related inventions, the patent would be a utility.
 The owner of a patent must enforce the patent directly; the USPTO does not get involved directly with enforcement.

 There are many critical differences between trade secrets and other types of IP.
 Unlike with other types of IP, there is no application process for trade secrets with the USPTO or any government agency.
-There's no prosecution period like with patents, no formal filing of a portion of the trade secret unlike with copyrights, and no registration like with trademarks and service marks.
+There's no prosecution period like with patents, no formal filing of a portion of the trade secret unlike with copyrights, and no registration like with trademarks and servicemarks.
 Nor do trade secrets expire like patents.
 Companies have clear and consistent avenues to protect against misappropriation of patents and copyrights.
 There is generally no need to protect a priori patents and copyrights with the exception of the source code if the copyright or patent includes source code.
 Yet, even with this level of protection, the task is much easier than much of what companies consider to be technology and business trade secrets.

-There are many other differences as well and, in regard to your organization, it is important to speak with legal counsel to determine the best form of IP protection.
+There are many other differences as well and in regards to your organization it is important to speak with legal counsel to determine the best form of IP protection.